Josh-Algors/PyEven/readme.md

-#This project prints out all even numbers from 1-1000
+#This python function prints out all even numbers from 1-1000